-This Air Fryer Spaghetti Squash recipe combines two of my favorite dishes: spaghetti squash and Fettuccine Alfredo.
-Air fried squash is seasoned with spices and filled with a cheesy creamy Alfredo sauce.
+This Air Fryer Spaghetti Squash recipe combines two of my favorite dishes: spaghetti squash and Alfredo sauce.
+Air fryer squash is seasoned with spices and filled with a cheesy creamy Alfredo sauce.
 It is a quick, tasty, low carb meal to enjoy on pasta night.
 You won't even miss the pasta!

 Cheesy Air Fryer Spaghetti Squash Boat